Hyperdisordered cell packing on a growing surface: Hyperdisordered scaling of chromatophore point patterns

 where

 and

 see Appendix~\ref{app:iterative} for a derivation.
-In the limit of large $t$ and $k\rightarrow 0$, the structure factor given in Eq.~\eqref{eq:recurrence_formula} diverges (see Appendix~\ref{app:iterative} and Fig.~\ref{fig4}b), implying that the behavior of the iterative model is hyperdisordered, regardless of parameter choice.
-This suggests that, in essence, hyperdisordered behavior is caused by growth exporting density fluctuations to increasingly large scales.
+In the limit of large $t$ and $k\rightarrow 0$, the structure factor given in Eq.~\eqref{eq:recurrence_formula} diverges (see Fig.~\ref{fig4}b), implying that the behavior of the iterative model is hyperdisordered, regardless of parameter choice.
+This can be shown by setting $k = \left(2 \pi /(n 2^{t} \right))$ in Eq. \eqref{eq:recurrence_formula}.
+We then use that, for some $i < t$, we have